HAVANA, CIENFUEGOS, TRINIDAD & SANTA CLARA

 - 16 meals: 7 breakfasts (B), 6 lunches (L), and 3 dinners (D)

-- Comprehensive People-to-People experiences and cultural tours including admission fees, following U.S. regulation CFR 515.565
+- Comprehensive Support for the Cuban People experiences and cultural tours including admission fees, following U.S. regulation CFR 515.574

 - Experienced Cuban English-speaking guide and a USA Tour Director throughout